 -Also, make sure to change the door sign from open to closed or vice versa!
 You can also add a holiday message if you want to be festive!
 An example of what it might look like: “We will reopen after Thanksgiving!”

 Moreover, don’t Forget To Close Your Doors and Protect Your Business From Threats This Holiday Season – Ensure that your front doors are locked when you leave at night.

 2. Leave a note for your clients or customers both Online and In-Store that you will be closed for the Holiday

 -If you are closing your business for the winter months or for even a few days, it is important to let people know so that they don’t waste time driving to your business, walking up to your door and then realizing it is closed.
 This can leave a bad first impression, especially for first time customers.
-Leaving a post on social media or leaving printed message that you are closed can be very helpful!
+Leaving a post on social media or leaving a printed message that you are closed can be very helpful!
 It is equally important to do the same for your Online Customers.
-This will help avoid having any customers show up during this time period by ensuring your Online Orders is also set as closed.
+This will help avoid having any customers show up during this time period by ensuring your Online Ordering is also set as closed.
 This would mean updating DoorDash, Yelp, Grubhub or any Online Ordering services your currently use.

 3. Put away any supplies and equipment that are not needed during closure

 -During this time you will likely have a lot less use for many of your supplies and equipment.
 Therefore, make sure to pack them up away and place them in a secure and safe place.
 This can help save a lot of time and energy when you do reopen for business.